Datahenge/btu_scheduler_daemon/DEPENDENCIES.md

 ### Dependency Documentation

-The following provides a brief explanation of the 3rd party crates I used from https://crates.io
+The following provides a brief explanation of the third-party crates I used from https://crates.io

 #### chrono
 https://docs.rs/chrono